Obtaining a Motorcycle Driver's Licence (Classes 6A, 6B and 6C)

 You will be evaluated on the following points:

-To prepare for the test properly, visit the page that provides additional information for the road test.
+To prepare for the test properly, visit the Additional Information for the Motorcycle Road Test.

 On the day of the test